 [Proposed amendments are highlighted in addition or deletion to the Manual on the WMO Integrated Processing and Prediction System (WMO-No. 485) and the numbering of the text below refers to the Manual.]

 Appendix 2.2.5.
 Mandatory and HIGHLY recommended global Ensemble Prediction System products to be made available on the WMO Information System

-1. NWP grided [Secretariat] products
+1. NWP gridded [Secretariat] products

 Mandatory products: